 Joystick

 The Joystick view is the control scheme present on the controller throughout the majority of the game.
-It is a simulated Joystick that sends direction and scale (distance from the center of the joystick, which translates to speed of movement) in the form of bytes to the pc to drive movement.
+It is a simulated Joystick that sends direction and scale (distance from the center of the joystick, which translates to speed of movement) in the form of bytes to the PC to drive movement.
 In addition, when the Joystick view is double tapped it causes an interaction data message to be sent.
 A great deal of effort was given to ensuring that the joystick view felt accurate to the player when being used.
-Whenever the joystick view’s state differs from the state during its previous “tick” a byte message containing an x float, y float and magnitude of the given vector, all truncated to 3 digits is sent to the pc.
+Whenever the joystick view’s state differs from the state during its previous “tick” a byte message containing an x float, y float and magnitude of the given vector, all truncated to 3 digits, is sent to the PC.
 Including the operation code of the Bluetooth payload, this message this totals a size of 11 bytes which is a very small payload that incurs no noticeable delay and therefore makes for an intuitive joystick.
 It is also important to note that the Joystick makes no assumptions about the object utilizing its data, and therefore can be used to drive any manner of movement that only requires a single joystick (see Figure 11).